 - Combo – 7 minutes air frying, 30 seconds flash frying

 Imagine this: you have guests coming over.
-The typical fried version takes minimum of 6 minutes per batch.
-For 3 batches – that is 18 minutes of precious family/friend interaction time; that is sucked up in the kitchen.
-Instead, if you air fry the batch before the guests arrive (pre-party prep) and then flash fry them right before serving; you could wrap up the process in 5 minutes!!
+You could air fry the batch before the guests arrive (pre-party prep) and then flash fry them right before serving; you could wrap up the process in 5 minutes!!
 Super crunchy delicious pakodas ready using the Combo method!!
 Yummy!!

 I hope you all found the comparison of making pakoda 3 ways – frying, air frying and combination frying useful.
 Do let us know your thoughts in the comments section below.
 I look forward to reading them.